Aliases for COPA Gene

 GeneCards Summary for COPA Gene

-COPA (Coatomer Protein Complex, Subunit Alpha) is a Protein Coding gene.
-Among its related pathways are Arf1 pathway and COPI Mediated Transport.
+COPA (Coatomer Protein Complex Subunit Alpha) is a Protein Coding gene.
+Diseases associated with COPA include autoimmune interstitial lung, joint, and kidney disease and autoimmune interstitial lung disease-arthritis syndrome.
+Among its related pathways are Transport to the Golgi and subsequent modification and Golgi-to-ER retrograde transport.
 GO annotations related to this gene include structural molecule activity and hormone activity.
-An important paralog of this gene is STRN.

 UniProtKB/Swiss-Prot for COPA Gene